 Kappeler didn’t mention a garnish, but there seems to be a tradition of garnishing The Widow’s Kiss with a brandied cherry or two, Manhattan style.
 I’ve found that a small lemon twist seems appropriate, as well.

 Overall, The Widow’s Kiss is a sweet formula—though not as sweet as the Full House; it makes an excellent and complex dessert or late night cocktail.
 As often happens, that sweetness can become cloying if the drink warms—I recommend that you make The Widow’s Kiss small, and drink it very cold.

 One more thing—Widow’s Kiss trivia: according to historian David Wondrich, Kappeler specified that The Widow’s Kiss should be shaken instead of stirred, even though he wasn’t a “shake everything” bartender.
 We’ll never know what Kappeler might have been thinking, since this is a very attractive drink when stirred.
 I tried shaking one (for research); it pours cloudy and foamy, the way a shaken Manhattan would, and with no discernible benefit.
-Well, it’s your call; I guess I just like the look of a stirred cocktail.
+It’s your call; I guess I just like the look of a stirred cocktail.

 “The Widow’s Kiss” at cold-glass.com : All text and photos © 2013 Douglas M. Ford.
 All rights reserved.